 Professionals who treat this pathology

 My son is diabetic and is being monitored by his endocrinologist.
 Concerning his eyes, what guidelines should he follow?

-Any diabetic must include a regular check-up on their eye health preferibly by a ophthalmologist specialising in retina pathologies as part of the care of their disease, since diabetic retinopathy is the most common ophthalmic manifestation due to the complications that appear in the microcirculation of our blood.
+Any diabetic must include regular check-ups on their eye health—preferably by a ophthalmologist specialising in retina pathologies—as part of the care of their disease, since diabetic retinopathy is the most common ophthalmic manifestation caused by the complications appearing in the microcirculation of our blood.